Popular Stories

 3. Lectric washing powder’s miracle spray

-“The recipe on the back for miracle spray is awesome too.
+“The recipe on the back for miracle spray is awesome, too.
 It’s great for cleaning shower screens and any surface around the house, and it even got an ink stain off my cupboard shelf.
-It’s been used for years and so cheap too.”
+It’s been used for years and is so cheap, too.”

 Find the recipe here.